ethan890914/RA-ProAgent/README.md

 OPENAI_API_KEY, OPENAI_API_BASE
 ```

-The method in our code is almost the same as descripted in our paper.
-However something have changed after the paper released:

-- HCI: we observed some problems when `ProAgent` has some misunderstood of the problem, so we developed a feature to enable ProAgent to ask human for help by a new function-call (like XAgent).
-This proactive manner encourage `ProAgent` to build and test  workflows together with human.

-- n8n-feature: n8n have rapidly released some new feature in parallel of our work.
-Our code is basically built upon an older version of n8n and we have wrote an `n8n-compiler` in our code base.
-So that compiler may not be compatible with the newer verison of n8n
-- OpenAI: `ProAgent` is based on `GPT4-0613`.
-However OpenAI have released `GPT4-1106-preview` in Dev Day, which has a 38% improvment in function-calling.
-So you may find `ProAgent` better than our paper thanks to OpenAI's update~
+- OpenAI: `ProAgent` is based on `GPT 4.1 mini`.

 ## Citation

-If you find this repo helpful, feel free to cite us.
+If you find this repo helpful, feel free to cite the original paper.

 ```
 @article{ye2023proagent,